elvispy/paper-database-to-notion/README.md

 - Copy the **Internal Integration Token**

 ### Step 3: Connect Your Database
-- In your duplicated database, click "Share" and invite your integration.
+- In your duplicated database, go to the three dots (upper right corner) -> Connections -> Connect your created integration
 - Copy the database ID from the URL (it's the part after the last `/`).

 ---

-## 🗂️ Configuring `arxiv-workflow`
+## 🗂️ Configuring `paper-database-to-notion`

-First time setup: Go to `Configurations > Set API Keys` in the app and enter:
+First time setup inside the app: Go to `Configurations > Set API Keys` in the app and enter:

 - Notion Token (from Step 2)
 - Notion Database ID (from Step 3)
-- Download Directory (where PDFs will be saved)
+- Download Directory (Optional, where PDFs will be saved)

 ---

 ## 🚀 Using the App

-1. Open the app (`arxiv-workflow`)
+1. Open the app (`paper-database-to-notion`)
 2. Enter a **paper identifier** (DOI, arXiv ID, or Semantic Scholar ID)
 3. Set an optional **subfolder** and **tags** (comma or semicolon separated)
 4. Click **Search and Download**